How To Prevent Dirty Furnace Filters Releasing Carbon Monoxide

 • Irritable behavior and unusual aggression in pets

-Where Does Carbon Monoxide Leak From a Furnace?
+Where A Furnace Leaks Carbon Monoxide From

-Cracks in the Heat Exchanger
+1. Cracks in the Heat Exchanger

 There are 4 main causes of cracks in the exchanger:

-Exhaust Flue
+2. Exhaust Flue

 The exhaust flue is a metal tube in the furnace that directs combustion gasses out of the house.
 Over the years, moisture and oxygen can cause the pipe walls to rust and crack.
 Allowing the CO gas to leak through into the house.